crywolfe/code-challenge/README.md

 ###INITIAL COMMENTS

-I initially wrote the code without using classes or methods because it was short enough to do so.
+I initially wrote the code without using classes or methods.
 However, I thought it best to refactor the code to provide more proper organization.

 ###TESTING - RSPEC, TRAVIS